andersjio/homepage-abjit/content/pages/CV.md

 Mar 2022 - Present\
 Shure Nordic

-Part of the internal Build and Deploy team (aka devops), where task includes all parts of the CI/CD pipelines and flows.
-Also helping developers debug pipelines and code issues.
+Brought into the globally distributed internal Devops Team to provide general help and support with CI & CD tasks and specfically improve and scale their internal build (CI) capacity using AWS.
+The team also needed help getting started using EKS and Kubernetes in general, which I also provided.

-**Tools and technologies:** Jenkins, Git,Java,Groovy,Python
+**Tools and technologies:** Jenkins, Python, EKS, NPM, Bitbucket, Confluence & Jira

-**Projects**: someproject2
+**Projects**:
+- Designed and implemented an internal Dockerhub clone
+- Improved observability across the CI/CD stack using Grafana
+- Enabled Jenkins to utilize EKS (dynamic build farm)
+- Reduced legacy script and code within the Devops team

 &nbsp;